SindreSau/Dev-Collective/README.md

 <h1>IT and tech loves abbreviations</h1>
-**This web application is designed to help IT learners quickly look up various terms and abbreviations frequently used in the IT and tech fields.
+<h3><b>This web application is designed to help IT learners quickly look up various terms and abbreviations frequently used in the IT and tech fields.</b></h3>

 <h2>Project Goals</h2>
 <ol>